surfly/webfuse-templates/Extension Component Communication/README.md

 ## How to Use
 Start a session on this space.
 The start page included in the extension contains more information about how this extension works and how to use it.

-If you want to modify the extension or use it as a template, copy the files from https://github.com/JSPOON3R/WE-EXTENSION-COMPONENT-COMMUNICATION and edit them to your needs.
+If you want to modify the extension or use it as a template, copy the files from and edit them to your needs (link below).

 ## Video
 none